 ~ Son Stephen W. Johnston ~

-Circa 1908, when his sister's widowed niece Elizabeth "Lizzie" (Miner) Lindley needed a witness for government paperwork, Steve and brother in law Andrew Jackson Miner jointly signed an affidavit swearing that they both had known her "ever since she was a little girl..."
+Circa 1908, when his sister's widowed niece Elizabeth "Lizzie" (Miner) Lindley needed a witness for government paperwork, Steve and his brother-in-law Andrew Jackson Miner jointly signed an affidavit swearing that they both had known her "ever since she was a little girl..."

-As his health began to fail, Steve moved into the home of his widowed niece, Emma (Miner) White, on Church Street in Washington.
+As his health began to fail in the early 1930s, Steve moved into the home of his widowed niece, Emma (Miner) White, on Church Street in Washington.

 ~ For Further Reading ~